symfony/symfony-docs/mercure.rst

 Otherwise, set the URL of your hub as the value of the ``MERCURE_URL`` and ``MERCURE_PUBLIC_URL`` env vars.
 Sometimes a different URL must be called by the Symfony app (usually to publish), and the JavaScript client (usually to subscribe).
-It's especially common when the Symfony app must use a local URL and the client-side JavaScript code a public one.
+It is especially common when the Symfony app must use a local URL and the client-side JavaScript code a public one.
 In this case, ``MERCURE_URL`` must contain the local URL used by the Symfony app (e.g. ``https://mercure/.well-known/mercure``), and ``MERCURE_PUBLIC_URL``